Frequently asked questions

 Applying for PFML

-For medical leaves of absence, there is a waiting period of up to seven days prior to receiving partial wage replacement from ESD; there is no waiting period for parental leaves of absence.
+For medical leaves of absence or reasons related to a military exigency, there is a waiting period of up to seven days prior to receiving partial wage replacement from ESD; there is no waiting period for parental leaves of absence.
 Your “waiting week” is the first week you are approved to file a weekly claim.
 Claim weeks always end on Saturday night.
 If the qualifying event occurred mid-week, the “waiting week” may be less than a week.
 During the waiting week, you may use paid time off, including vacation or sick days.
 If the first week of your paid family or medical leave happens before you receive your approval letter and are able to begin filing weekly claims, that first week still counts as your waiting week.

 Example: Your medical leave start date is January 13 and you receive your ESD approval letter on January 22.
 Once you are approved and can file weekly claims, the first week of your approved leave is your waiting week, so the first week you can claim is the week of January 19.